 This hostility towards Anglicans demonstrating any affection for 'high church' or Roman Catholic rituals was particularly obvious in the 1857 'Lewes Riots', which centred on the funeral of Emily Scobell.
 Emily was the daughter of the Rev John Scobell, rector of All Saints and Southover churches.
 Although her father's views were evangelical, she'd left home to join an organisation at the opposite end of the ecclesiastical spectrum: the Society of St Margaret, a Sussex-based religious group that worked to nurse the sick.
 This group had been set up by John Mason Neale, an Anglican clergyman who was often seen as pro-Catholic.
 Miss Scobell, who died after catching scarlet fever from a patient, had wanted to be buried alongside her mother at All Saints church.
 Her body was brought to Lewes by the Rev Neale and a group of eight sisters of the Society of St Margaret, who were met at Lewes railway station by a crowd shouting 'No Popery', according to Brian Pugh in Bonfire Night in Lewes.

-After the funeral service, the Rev Neale wanted to enter the family vault in which Emily and her mother were buried.
+After the funeral service, the congregation moved outside the church to the family vault in which Emily and her mother were buried.
 At this point the crowd became increasingly angry.
 "The nuns' habits were torn and Neale lost his cassock", notes Lewes History Group.
+The Rev Scobell described events from his perspective to The Times: "I was myself knocked down, and for a moment, while under the feet of the mob, game myself up for lost".
 Fortunately all nine left Lewes safely that evening, but not before half the group had been besieged in the King's Head pub for almost an hour.

 Perhaps unsurprisingly, an effigy of John Mason Neale was paraded through Lewes during the following year's Bonfire processions.